 Check your export folder for the final files.

-This use case will explain how to handle different aspect ratio designs in wall art mockups.
+This use case explains how to handle different aspect ratios in wall art mockups.

 First, understand the challenge in this use case.
 The aspect ratios of the wall art may not match the PSD template frame.

-You can choose between seven resize methods according to your wall art designs.
-For example, you can choose:
+You can choose between seven different resize methods according to your wall art designs.

 Create three folders as before, placing your wall art frame mockup templates in the template folder.
 Add all your artwork files to the design folder, and keep the export folder empty.